 Phases of clinical trial

-Clinical trials are conducted to evaluate the safety and efficacy of new drugs and medical devices on human subjects.
+Dpctors underatke clinical trials to evaluate the safety and efficacy of new drugs and medical devices on human subjects.
 All clinical trials go through four phases.

 Phase I – Phase I trials test a drug’s safety on healthy volunteers.
 A drug approved for human studies is tested in a small trial to determine the optimal safe dose.
 Phase I studies often involve patients with different kinds of cancer or, more recently, a single genetic change.

 Phase II- Phase II trials test the drug’s efficacy on patients.
-In this phase, a drug’s safety on healthy volunteers is tested.
-When a drug can be given safely to people in the phase I trial, it is tested in a Phase II study.
+In this phase, doctors test a drug’s safety on healthy volunteers.
+When a doctor gives a drug safely to people in the phase I trial, it is a Phase II study.
 These are more extensive studies, usually for one or more specific types and stages of cancer.
 The goal of Phase II studies is to both determine the optimal dosing and provide an early assessment of whether the drug works.

 Phase III- A phase III clinical trial tests a treatment that worked well for volunteers in phase II clinical trial.
 Doctors use the input of Phase III to compare the latest treatment with the standard treatment.
 They also want to know if the new treatment is better, has fewer side effects, or both.
 So, they put volunteers in different groups.
 The volunteers in each group get further treatment.